keu/docs/astro/python-sdk.md

         --conn-port '5433'
     ```

-## Input and Output Tables
+## Creating Input and Output Tables

 Before you can complete any data transformations, you need to define input and output tables for Airflow.
 You can do this in either of the following ways:

-- Using an existing table, define `input_table` and `output_table` with `Table` or `TempTable` objects in the parameters of your DAG instantiations.
+- Define input and output tables as arguments when you call an `aql.transform` function.
 - Load data from a storage system into a new table.

+Regardless of how you load in your table, all database contexts must first be defined as [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

 ### The Table class

 To instantiate a table or bring in a table from a database into the `astro` ecosystem, you can pass a `Table` object into your DAG.
-The `Table` object contains all of the metadata that's necessary for handling table creation between tasks.
+The `Table` object contains all of the metadata that's necessary for handling table creation between Airflow tasks.
 After you define a `Table's` metadata in the beginning of your pipeline, `astro` can automatically pass that metadata along to downstream tasks.

 In the following example, your SQL table is defined in the DAG instantiation.
 In each subsequent task, you only pass in an input table argument because `astro` automatically passes in the additional context from your original `input_table` parameter.